-The Town of Markham does not determine the value of your property.
-This is done by the Municipal Property Assessment Corporation (MPAC), which is completely separate and independent of the Town of Markham.
+The City of Markham does not determine the value of your property.
+This is done by the Municipal Property Assessment Corporation (MPAC), which is completely separate and independent of the City of Markham.
 The Assessment Act requires that the assessed value of your property be based on what the property would likely sell for on a specific date.

 A municipality is a non-profit organization unlike private industry where revenue is estimated and costs are incurred accordingly.
 Municipalities must determine costs first and then raise the revenue to meet these costs.
 The major percentage of this revenue is raised through property taxes.

 If you think your supplementary assessment is incorrect, a reconsideration process is available through MPAC, for which there is no fee.
 The deadline to file an appeal is by the date as outlined on your Notice of Supplemental/Omitted Assessment.
 Visit the MPAC website at www.mpac.ca for details on how to request reconsideration.